Natte-anroxly/logical-vernal-calendar/README.md

 # 🌟 Great Logical Vernal Calendar

-An astronomically-perfect calendar system for the Northern Hemisphere, based on the Vernal Equinox and a logical 13-month structure.
+An astronomically-aligned calendar system for the Northern Hemisphere, based on the Vernal Equinox and a logical 13-month structure.
 This was a collaborative project between human creativity and AI implementation.

 ## 🌐 Live Website
 **Experience the calendar converter here:**